jacksorjacksor/astrojs-with-umbraco-cms-docs/README.md

 The `[...slug]` convention here will be used to create the Dynamic Routes for our articles.
 Read more about Dynamic Routing [here](https://docs.astro.build/en/guides/routing/#dynamic-routes)

-Here we use the `getStaticPaths()` function to return an an array of objects that represent out pages, in tghis case, out blog articles.
+Here we use the `getStaticPaths()` function to return an an array of objects that represent out pages, in this case, out blog articles.

 the `slug` property on `params`, is used to generate the URL path of the page.